openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         | '&='  | '|='  | '^='
         ;

+    lhsExpression:
+        expression
+        ;

+    rhsExpression
+        expression
+        ;

-The result of the first operand in an assignment operator (represented by expression1) must be one of the following:
+The result of the first operand in an assignment operator (represented by *lhsExpression*) must be one of the following:

 -  Named variable, such as a local variable, or a field of the current object or class;